r-webdev/server-rules/server-rules.md

 7. **Do not reveal any personal information about another user.** In addition, consider what you share about yourself and what consequences sharing personal information may have.

 8. **Do not DM users without prior permission.** Make sure you have explicit permission to DM a user before initiating a private conversation.
+Due to high abuse potential we ask that you do not request to DM people in exchange for your help.
+Solving the issue in public will allow everyone to participate and learn.

 9. **Do not use inappropriate usernames.** This includes, but is not limited to: hard-to-tag names, impersonations, advertisements, offensive names, hoisting, and excessively changing your name.